 What to eat with potato salad?

-Because this potato salad has so many fresh herbs and zesty, preserved lemons, it is the ideal companion to seafood.
-Serve it with grilled or smoked salmon alongside a green salad.
+Seafood: Because this potato salad has so many fresh herbs and zesty, preserved lemons, it is the ideal companion to seafood.
+Serve it with smoked salmon slivers with hard-boiled egg alongside a green salad for a light lunch.
+Or try it with grilled salmon, shrimp skewers, or a light tuna salad.

 Equipment